mediaurl/mediaurl-js/README.md

 # WATCHED.com SDK and tools

-This monorepo includes all javascript modules needed to create easily addons for WATCHED.
+This monorepo includes all javascript modules needed to create addons for [WATCHED](https://www.watched.com/).

-## Status of this project

-The WATCHED API and the SDK is still not yet stable, so there might be further updates which will require you to update or change your code.

 ## Getting started